 - the Commonwealth Home Support Programme (CHSP)

-- the National Aboriginal and Torres Strait Islander Flexible Aged Care Program
+- the National Aboriginal and Torres Strait Islander Flexible Aged Care Program.

-These providers must still comply with the Quality and Safety Commission Act, Rules and the Aged Care Act.
+However, organisations delivering aged care services under one of these programs (and receiving grant funding from the Australian Government for that purpose) must still comply with the Quality and Safety Commission Act, Rules and the Aged Care Act.

 Eligibility to be an approved provider

-- be a corporation
+- you must be a corporation

-- understand approved provider responsibilities
+- what you understand about approved provider responsibilities

 Read the guidance